JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 architecture back in the years 2007/2008, two years before UEFI became the predominant BIOS architecture for new PC models on the market.

+**UEFI** specifies the `EFI_TIMESTAMP_PROTOCOL`.
+This interface allows to query the base frequency of a system (`EFI_TIMESTAMP_PROPERTIES.Frequency`).
+Regrettably its invocation returns in most cases eighter imprecise results for the **base frequency**

-## Goals
+## Goals 1,2,3
-The root cause for the failing of the **tianocore UEFI** functions [`InternalCalculateTscFrequency()`](https://github.com/tianocore/edk2/blob/5220bd211df890f2672c23c050082862cd1e82d6/PcAtChipsetPkg/Library/AcpiTimerLib/AcpiTimerLib.c#L340) and [`InternalAcpiDelay()`](https://github.com/tianocore/edk2/blob/5220bd211df890f2672c23c050082862cd1e82d6/PcAtChipsetPkg/Library/AcpiTimerLib/AcpiTimerLib.c#L140) is obviously in the sourcecode given above, once the meaning of the obscure coding is understood.
+The root cause for the failing of the **tianocore UEFI** functions [`InternalCalculateTscFrequency()`](https://github.com/tianocore/edk2/blob/5220bd211df890f2672c23c050082862cd1e82d6/PcAtChipsetPkg/Library/AcpiTimerLib/AcpiTimerLib.c#L340) and [`InternalAcpiDelay()`](https://github.com/tianocore/edk2/blob/5220bd211df890f2672c23c050082862cd1e82d6/PcAtChipsetPkg/Library/AcpiTimerLib/AcpiTimerLib.c#L140) is obviously in the sourcecode given above, once the meaning of the *tianocore UEFI specific* coding is understood.

-But to find and *verify* a proper calibration parameter a measurement and data logging program was developed, that allows graphical presentation and analysis quickly and easily using Microsoft EXCEL.
+But to find and *verify* proper calibration parameter a measurement and data logging program was developed, that allows graphical presentation and analysis quickly and easily using Microsoft EXCEL and compatible spreadsheet programs.

 [Visual-TSCSync-for-UEFI-Shell](https://github.com/KilianKegel/Visual-TSCSync-for-UEFI-Shell#visual-tscsync-for-uefi-shell)
 collects timing data for different calibration durations and scales repeated measurement results